dqhoang/OptiTemplates/README.md

 # OptiTemplates

-The templates provided by Optimizely were lacking some important files that prevented it from running unless it was launched from Visual Studio.

 This project aims to create sound starter files following conventions laid out by the Alloy and Foundation projects.
+Also borrowing some files...

 The **OptiTemplates** project templates save you some time by providing minimal Optimizely CMS (EPiServer) templates (dotnet CLI and Visual Studio).